devleaks/cockpitdecks-docs/docs/Extending/Internals/Design Helper.md

 Never ever forget that the goal of these designer tools is currently not to provide you with a final design ready to be used.
 One day may be.
 The above designer tools aim at providing you with skeleton files that contain data that is difficult to get or estimate, thereby removing numerous trial and errors attempts.

-The goal of the Deck Designer is to supply deck image positions and sizes for all items that need displaying on a virtual web deck.
+The goal of the Deck Designer is to supply deck image positions and sizes for all items that need displaying on a web deck.

 The goal of the Button Designer is twofold: